kristofa/bookmarker_for_pinboard/README.md

 Safari App Extension that allows you to submit webpages to your [pinboard](https://pinboard.in/) account.

-The App Extension is compatible with Safari 12.
+The App Extension is compatible with Safari 12 and 13.
 It is available in the [App Store](https://itunes.apple.com/de/app/bookmarker-for-pinboard/id1451400394?l=en&mt=12).

 It integrates with Pinboard using the public api and uses your private API token which is securely stored in the macOS Keychain.